docker/compose/README.md

 ### Components

-Components should not have tight dependencies on each other so that they are unable to be used independently.
+Components should not have tight dependencies on each other so that they are able to be used independently.
 The APIs for images and containers should be designed in a way that when used together the components have a natural flow but still be useful independently.

 An example for this design can be seen with the overlay filesystems and the container execution layer.